vnetcon/curvy/README.md

 </script>

 ```

+in js/curvy.js file there is a javascript method mapJSON that will take this template, read the placeholders and replace those with values from given json.
+The result wil be placed to visible div.

 ## Example of sql based REST API
 In this example we have a very simple sql as a rest endpoint sql